-In 1994, Y-12 Complex personnel issued Evaluation of the Ambient Air Monitoring Program at the Oak Ridge Y-12 Plant (MMES 1994b) and worked with DOE and TDEC in reviewing the ambient air program for applicability and usefulness of the data.
+In 1994, Y-12 Complex personnel issued Evaluation of the Ambient Air Monitoring aWhen there is no applicable standard or enforceable permit condition for some pollutants, the allowable emissions are based on the maximum actual emissions calculation as defined in Tennessee Department of Environment and Conservation Rule 1200-3-26-.02(2)(d)3 (maximum design capacity for 8760 h/year).
+The emissions for both the actual and allowable emissions were calculated based on the latest EPA compilation of air pollutant emission factors.
+(EPA 1995 and 1998.
+Compilation of Air Pollutant Emission Factors AP-42, Fifth Edition, Volume 1: Stationary Point and Area Sources.
+U.S. Environmental Protection Agency, Research Triangle Park, N.C.
+January 1995 and September 1998.)
+Program at the Oak Ridge Y-12 Plant (MMES 1994b) and worked with DOE and TDEC in reviewing the ambient air program for applicability and usefulness of the data.
 There are no federal regulations, state regulations, or DOE orders that require this monitoring.
 All ambient air monitoring systems at the Y-12 Complex are operated as a best management practice.
 With the reduction of plant operations and improved emission and administrative controls, levels of measured pollutants have decreased significantly during the past several years.
 In addition, major processes that result in emission of enriched and depleted uranium are equipped with stack samplers that have been reviewed and approved by EPA to meet requirements of the NESHAP regulations.
-ORR air sampling stations, operated

-Ouk mage ICX, 2002
+ORR air sampling stations, operated by ORNL in accordance with DOE orders, are located around the reservation.
+Their locations were selected so that areas of potentially high exposure to the public are monitored continuously for parameters of concern.

-Pollutant ssions s/year) Percentage of
+Pollutant Emi (ton: Percentage of allowable

 Actual Allowable allowable

-Particulate 24 931 2.6
+Particulate 32 945 3.4

-Sulfur dioxide 2,748 20,803 13.2
+Sulfur dioxide 2,606 20,803 12.5

-Nitrogen oxides ^a 1,007 7,718 13.1
+Nitrogen oxides a 718 5,905 12.2

-Volatile organic compounds ^a 2 37 5.4
+Volatile organic compounds a 3 41 7.3

-Carbon monoxide ^{a} 23 543 4.2
+Carbon monoxide a 27 543 5.0

 Table 6.1.
-Actual vs allowable air emissions from theOak Ridge Y-12 Complex, 2002
+Actual vs allowable air emissions from the Oak Ridge Y-12 Steam Plant, 2003